Spherical varieties and integral representations of L-functions: Speculation on Schwartz spaces and automorphic distributions

+If we defined the local Schwartz space to be equal to $C_c^\infty(H_v\backslash G_v)$, with basic function $\Phi_v=$the characteristic function of $(H\backslash G)(\mathfrak o_v)$ (which is equal to the characteristic function of a single $G(\mathfrak o_v)$-orbit), then, as we will explain in more detail in \S \ref{ssperiods}, the integral of a cusp form agains an $X$-Eisenstein series is equal to the period integral of a cusp form on $G$ over $H(k)\backslash H(\Ad)$, and the usual ``unfolding'' method shows that this can be written as:

+where the $W_i$'s are Whittaker functions of cusp forms on $\PGL_2$ and the parameter $s$ depends on the restriction of the given representation to $\Gm(\Ad)$ (assumed to factor through the absolute value map, for simplicity).
+For $\Re(s)$ large this integral can be written as a convergent Euler product of the analogous local integrals.

+An explicit but lengthy computation shows that, if the $W_i(1)$ are normalized to be equal to $1$, if $a,b,c$ denote the Satake parameters of the three $\PGL_2$-cusp forms (considered as elements in $\mathbb C^\times$, well defined up to inverse), and if we set $Q=q^{-\frac{3}{2}-s}$ then the local unramified factors of this Euler product are equal, for a certain choice of measure on $\Ad^\times$, equal to:

+The denominator of this expression is very pleasant (it is equal to the denominator of the tensor product $L$-function of the three cuspidal representations), but the numerator does not represent an $L$-function and it would be unreasonable to expect that its Euler product admits meromorphic continuation.
+Therefore, this was not the correct Schwartz space. \end{example}

 The conjectures that follow are very speculative, but will provide the suitable ground for unifying various methods of integral representations of $L$-functions.
 There are several reasonable assumptions that one could impose on the spherical variety, the strongest of which would be that for every irreducible admissible representation $\pi$ of $G(\Ad)$ we have: $\dim_{G(\Ad)}(\pi, C^\infty(X^+(\Ad)))\le 1$.
 At the very minimum, we require from now on that the arithmetic multiplicity (\S \ref{ssinvariants}) of $X$ is trivial.
-Equivalently, at every place $v$ there is a unique open $B(k_v)$-orbit, and this implies also that generic $G$-stabilizers are connected and therefore, at almost every (finite) place $v$, the space $X^+(\mathfrak o_v)$ is homogeneous under $G(\mathfrak o_v)$.
+Equivalently, at every place $v$ there is a unique open $B(k_v)$-orbit, and this also implies that generic $G$-stabilizers are connected\footnote{If $H$ is not connected then we have a finite cover: $H^0\backslash G\to H\backslash G$ which gives rise to a finite cover of the associated open $B$-orbits.
+But this implies that the $B$-stabilizer $B_x$ of a generic point is not connected, hence $H^1(k, B_x)\ne 0$, and therefore $\left(B_x\backslash B\right)(k) \supsetneq B_x(k)\backslash B(k) $.} and therefore, at almost every (finite) place $v$, the space $X^+(\mathfrak o_v)$ is homogeneous under $G(\mathfrak o_v)$.

 \begin{conjecture} Given an affine spherical variety $X$ over $k$ with trivial arithmetic multiplicity, there exists a Schwartz space $\mathcal S(X(\Ad))$, in the sense described above, such that: \begin{itemize} \item The basic functions $\Phi_v^0$ factor through the map of the generalized Cartan decomposition: